-TEI fully appreciates that States are revenue-constrained and that contingency fee audits have the allure of a no-cost way to enhance state revenues.
-The financial benefit flowing from the use of contingency fee auditors, however, comes at a tremendous cost: The integrity of the tax system would be at risk.
+TEI fully appreciates that states are revenue constrained and that contingency fee audits have the allure of a no-cost way of enhancing state revenues.
+The financial benefit flowing from the use of contract auditors, however, would come at a tremendous cost: The integrity of the tax system would be at risk.
 Accordingly, TEI believes that governments at all levels should reject the use of contingency fee audit arrangements.
 In addition, governments should be circumspect about any use of outside auditors, taking steps to ensure not only the confidentiality of taxpayer information but also the uniformity and fairness (and, as important, the perception of fairness) of such arrangements.